If you are thinking about having sex and you don’t want to become pregnant then you need to use a method of contraception.

 Most methods of contraception will not protect you from sexually transmitted infections so whatever method you choose you also need to think about protection (avoiding getting a sexually transmitted infection).
 For this you’ll need to use condoms.
 For men condoms are the only widely available contraception and protection.
 Even if you’re not planning on having sex yet, you can still find out about condoms so that when you are ready and need to use them you’ll feel comfortable with them.

 If you're not sure, talk to a nurse at a sexual health clinic to find the method that suits you best, or try out the My Contraceptive Tool.
+Remember that you are entitled to a confidential service even if you are under 16 years.
+Contraception is free on the NHS for all ages so you won’t have to pay anything if you go to a sexual health clinic or your GP.

 If you want to get hold of free condoms or talk to someone about contraception click on your area below for a list of confidential, friendly advice services in your area.